Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 Florida State Stats and Trends

-- So far this year, the Seminoles have been installed as underdogs by a 3-point margin or more six times and are 3-3 ATS in those matchups.
+- The Seminoles have been underdogs by 2.5 points or more seven times this year and are 4-3 ATS in those contests.

-- Florida State has gone over the point total in 36.4% of its opportunities this year (four times in 11 games with a set point total).
+- Florida State's games this year have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).

-- The Seminoles put up 28.2 points per game, comparable to the 27.1 the Gators surrender.
+- The Seminoles score 28.2 points per game, comparable to the 27.1 the Gators allow.

-- Florida State is 4-1 against the spread and 4-1 overall in games when it records more than 27.1 points.
+- Florida State is 4-1 against the spread and 4-1 overall when the team notches more than 27.1 points.

-- When Florida State amasses more than 361.5 yards, the team is 5-2 against the spread and 5-2 overall.
+- In games that Florida State piles up over 361.5 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Seminoles have turned the ball over eight more times (18 total) than the Gators have forced a turnover (10) this season.
+- The Seminoles have turned the ball over 18 times this season, eight more turnovers than the Gators have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.